mixpanel/docs/pages/docs/session-replay/session-replay-web.md

 ### Can I prevent Session Replay from recording sensitive content?

-By default, all on-screen text elements are masked in replays.
-Additionally, you can customize how you initialize our SDK to fully control (1) where to record and (2) whom to record.
+By default, all on-screen text, image, and video elements are masked or blocked in replays.
+This means they will not appear when you watch replays, until you manually unmask and unblock.
+We give you full controls to customize (1) where to record and (2) whom to record.

 For more details, please see our [implementation docs](/docs/tracking-methods/sdks/javascript#session-replay).

 ### How long are replays stored?